geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Preferably this channel.
 Okay.
 Moving on to drivers.

 ##### **Nimlgen** [[00:48:14](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2894)]
 Yeah, so we've been working on the NVPCI.
-So now we have huge pages and performance is...
+So now we have huge pages and performance is..
 So sometimes it's better than the NV, sometimes it's worse.
 So, yeah, I mean, it's better in most cases when it's around the single device.
 Sometimes, I mean, the numbers say a bit worse because of the queue time.
 So I'll check this.
 So in general, the GPU speed seems to be good.
 Great.
 Do we have 5090 score?
 Not yet.
-So, yeah, so the next step, I'm just going...
+So, yeah, so the next step, I'm just going..
 I've been doing several cleanups for 1390.
-So, yeah, this is...
-So actually this week I'm going to...
+So, yeah, this is..
+So actually this week I'm going to..
 Yeah, so the primary goal is just to train some BERT and maybe some other networks to just make sure it's stable for like four weeks or so and merge it in CI.
 And yeah, and 59.

 ##### **Geohot** [[00:49:37](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2977)]
 Cool.
 So, I see this change here to the system.py and you use NVPCI.
 So this is for large pages.
 We do this.
 I see you doing this like two shift left 20 if size is greater than 8 shift left 20.
 Sorry, what?
 Sorry, the NVPCI one.

 ##### **Nimlgen** [[00:50:19](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3019)]
 Oh, this one.
 No, actually, I've already merged this.
 We had it.
 So this part I merged.
 I mean, we had it for NV as well.
-So basically that helps to...
-The difference in hardware between AMD and NV is that AMD can feed different...
+So basically that helps to..
+The difference in hardware between AMD and NV is that AMD can feed different..
 And like in TLB they can have different sizes, like which has a power of two, like 4K, 16K, 8K and so on.
 And this importantly, I mean, sorry, NV supports only like the page size in the TLB, like 4K, 64K, 2 megabytes and so on.
 So because of that, yeah, we just need to align the size.
 And because the TLB allocation could be a lot of small pages like 4K pages, and because of that we just overalign this size to allocate it as one huge page like the TLB.
 That makes sense.

 ##### **Geohot** [[00:51:24](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3084)]
-So AMD's...
+So AMD's..
 How can you have a TLB that doesn't match the page size?
 Yeah.
-But how, I mean, how does it...
+But how, I mean, how does it..
 Like what if it sees contiguous pages that like merges them or something?
 No, there is a flag in the page table.
 Oh, that says like these four are one TLB entry.

 Interesting.
 I've never seen that before.
 It looks cool.
 Yeah, seems like good progress.

 Excited to have 5090 support.
 And then what we should do is we should add two of the H machines to CI.
-I think maybe instead of removing it from the...
+I think maybe instead of removing it from the..
 Well, I don't know.
 It's up to you if you want to remove from the green boxes, but I think adding two of the H machines and always having neither of the drivers inserted on them is a good idea.
 They do have 5090s though.
 But yeah, then we can test the 5090 driver and test the 9070XT driver.

 Can we, can we DMA from my AMD card to another?
 Yeah, I think we can.
 All right, that'd be cool.
-I think that's a...
+I think that's a..
 So go ahead.
 I think that'd be a great thing to test in our CI, right?
 I think that like, you want to get to stuff that no other driver would dream of doing.
 It's that we are going to be able to DMA directly from Nvidia to AMD.

 ##### **Chenyu** [[00:53:01](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3181)]
 Who's doing that?